groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/image/xlsx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Take a Look at Our Leading Features"
+    title: "Take a look at our leading features"
     exclude: "image"
     description: "We are pleased to present a variety of signature tools and operations "
     items: